Missing Excel export button in Analytics Builder and cannot export dashboards

 a.
 Check the box next to Show title bar in order to unhide the header.

 b.
-Log in to the account with an LPA user or any user that has Edit access in Report Builder.
+Log in to the account with an LPA user or any user that has Edit access in Analytics Builder.

 c.
 Select the visualization with the hidden header and navigate to the Properties panel (on the left, interchanging with the Filters panel).